Faculty

 Shaheer Saleh, M.S.
 Student

 Shaheer grew up in Cairo, Egypt, and received a BS in mechanical engineering from Binghamton University in May 2025.
-During his undergrad, he researched the aerodynamic efficacy of the Binghamton Motorsports formula car, when he was introduced to CFD.
+During his undergrad, he researched the aerodynamic performance of the Binghamton Motorsports formula car and was introduced to CFD.
 He also used Ansys Fluent to study the power efficiency of VAWTs.
 Shaheer enjoys watching football, playing golf, and going to concerts.

 Eva Melendrez, B.S.
 Student